A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Every Beaumont knows that when they turn 13, they develop a savvy, a magical power — and with brothers who create electricity and hurricanes, Mibs is hoping for something amazing.
 But one day before her birthday, Poppa is in a terrible accident, and now all she wants is a savvy that will save him.
 Confident that her coming savvy will address the situation, she sneaks onto a salesman's bus — followed by her sibling and the preacher's kids — with plans to get to the hospital.
 But when the bus is going the wrong way, and Mibs' savvy doesn't turn out to be what she expected, she'll have to figure out what to do about the mess she's made.
 Fans of this volume can follow the adventures of the Beaumont family in Scumble and Switch.

 Alice's Aunt Polly was the Pie Queen of Ipswitch, and when she dies, her recipe for her world-famous pie crust is surely lost forever.
 Or is it?
 In her will, Polly actually leaves the recipe to her surly, overweight cat Lardo — and leaves Lardo to Alice.
 Now everyone in town is wondering how you leave a pie recipe to a cat, and with the next big pie contest approaching fast, competitive drive is running wild.
 Alice and her friend Charlie are going to have to puzzle out what Polly was up to, whether the recipe actually exists... and perhaps most difficult of all, what is going to make her happy.
-This funny and sweet story celebrates family and friends, and even includes a handful of pie recipes for your kids to try!
+This funny and sweet story about family and friends even includes a handful of pie recipes for your kids to try!

 Upon her christening, the fairies gift Princess Amy with Wit, Charm, Health, Courage... and Ordinariness.
 Unlike her exquisite sisters, Amy's appearance is plain, and she's far more interested in adventures than in marrying a prince.
 So when her parents try to marry her off, Amy decides to run away, and her gift of being ordinary allows her to blend in perfectly as a kitchen maid in the neighboring kingdom's palace.
 There, she makes a new friend — but Perry, a "man of all work", has a secret as remarkable as her own.
 In fact, they may just be the perfect pair.
 This charming story, with its reminder that looks are unimportant without substance behind them, also captures the power of choosing your own path in life.